Office project training program. Microsoft Project Online Training

 • Recommended reading

-Courses Microsoft Project at GTSDPO in Moscow - training in effective planning and project management at all stages: from tracking interrelated business processes to the allocation of resources (personnel, material, time) and preparation of reporting documentation.
+Microsoft Project courses at GCDPO in Moscow - training in effective planning and project management at all stages: from tracking interrelated business processes to resource allocation (personnel, material, time) and preparation of reporting documentation.

 Purpose of the course: